TUDelft-books/CSBB-textbook/book/Quarter2/Week2_5.md

 ## Workshop: Data Analysis Theory

+A core piece of science is collecting data (see last week) and then analysing it.
+This session we’ll focus on considerations in presenting those results.
+It’s outside the scope of this minor to teach statistics and bioinformatics.
+This week will focus on some of the big picture—what considerations there are in deciding how to analyse data, and what to include when analysing your data.

-What to consider when analysing data.
+What to consider when analysing data to make visualizations.
 Different kinds of analysis and what they can show or hide.
-Also useful to think about this when reading scientific papers: do you know why the writers chose the analysis they did?
-And the visualization they did?
+Also useful to think about this when reading scientific papers:, do you know why the writers chose the analysis they did?, and the visualization they did?.

+Understanding the role analysis plays in our understanding of data

+After careful data analysis, it is often as important to effectively communicate the results of the analysis.
+However, there can be many ways to visualize the results of your research, so what representation do you choose to best tell your story?
+This workshop provides the guidelines and tools for effective data visualization in an academic setting.
+We will discuss the most important principles of academic data visualization and get some hands-on practice with choosing different data representations, styling the figure to best tell your story, and recognizing misleading elements.

 ### Key Concepts

 - Write an analysis plan before you start analysing your data.

 - Think about alternate methods of analysing data

 - Cleaning data-what and when and keeping original data.

+- Guidelines for academic data visualization

+- How to pick the right representation for my data to tell my story

+- How to use style and color to highlight important features in data
 ### Relevant Learning Goals

-Understanding the role analysis plays in our understanding of data.
+- Communicating data clearly

+- Choosing the most effective data representation

+- Using effective style for their visualizations

+- Recognize and avoid bad or misleading practices in representing data

 ## Workshop: Writing an Abstract